arminstraube/lc-python-intro/index.md

 and is designed to be used as a prerequisite lesson for other Python based lessons.

-This lesson references the Spyder IDE, but can be taught using a regular Python interpreter as well.
+This lesson references the Spyder IDE, but can be followed with a regular Python interpreter as well.
 Please note that this lesson uses Python 3.

 > ## Credit
 >